bruce-dog/yarn-emacs-eglot-example/README.md

 There are
 [outdated lsp-mode instructions](https://yarnpkg.com/getting-started/editor-sdks#emacs)
-in yarn's documentation.
+in yarn's documentation which can be adapted for eglot.
 You need to run `yarn dlx @yarnpkg/sdks base` to try this yourself.
-I've created a sample `.dir-locals.el` file in this repo for [project-specific eglot configuration](https://www.gnu.org/software/emacs/manual/html_node/eglot/Project_002dspecific-configuration.html), but you need to change the absolute path in there according to where you check out this repository.
+I've created a sample `.dir-locals.el` file in this repo for [project-specific eglot configuration](https://www.gnu.org/software/emacs/manual/html_node/eglot/Project_002dspecific-configuration.html), but you need to change the hard-coded path in there according to where you check out this repository.

 Having done all that, if you have already configured emacs to use